jhanink/aetv/obs-dp-scores-overview.md

 * A per table apache instance Custom Log and mod_rewrite config
 * A tournament naming convention for OBS browser sources

-# OBS/DP Tourney Name Spreadsheet
+# OBS/DP Tourney Naming Conventions

 Use the spreadsheet to name the tournament correctly so that the screens can locate the tourney scores.